Defending Identity Theft Charges

 - Negotiate the case outside of court to avoid stresses and costs of court.

 - Provide aggressive representation in court if needed.

 All criminal charges need aggressive representation, but the far-reaching implications and minimum two-year sentence attached to identity theft charges are even more serious.
-The sooner we can start building this defense, the better for your case, so contact us as soon as you suspect you may be under investigation or the moment you are arrested on suspicion of identity theft.
-Schedule your free consultation with Stechschulte Nell today by calling 813-280-1244.
-You can also request your free consultation with Ben Stechschulte online.
+The sooner we can start building your fraud defense, the better for your case, so contact us as soon as you suspect you may be under investigation or the moment you are arrested on suspicion of identity theft.
+Schedule your free consultation with Stechschulte Nell Law firm in Tampa, FL today online or call us 24/7 at 813-489-5231.